 In February 2020, Governor Inslee declared a state of emergency in response to the spread of a deadly new virus.
 In the weeks following the declaration, precautionary measures to slow the spread of the virus were ordered.
 These measures included closing schools, canceling public events, limiting gathering sizes, and requiring people to stay home unless they were leaving for an essential function.
-On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the 2019-20 school year and continuing through the 2020-21 school year.
-The school district, however, continues to operate, educating students using continuous learning models.
+On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the 2019-20 school year and the start of the2020-21 school year.
+The school district, however, continued to operate, educating students using continuous learning models during this time During the 2020-21 school year the district transitioned to a hybrid remote schedule with the majority of the students on-site at least twice per week.
+For the start of the 2021-22 school year, the schedule was transitioned back to full-time on-site learning.